 RESPONSIBILITIES AND AUTHORITIES

-Implementation The Office of Reactor, Division of , Quality and Vendor Branch responsible for implementing initial EDV inspections.
+Implementation.
+The Office of Nuclear Reactor Regulation, Division of Reactor Oversight, Quality Assurance and Vendor Inspection Branch is responsible for implementing initial EDV inspections.

 Level of Effort.
 The NRC staff should perform the EDV inspection when the detailed design is complete for at least 70% of the safety systems.
 Design complete in this context means that the initial detailed design is complete for the system.
 Additional activities to validate the detailed design to actual component level data may remain, since final procurement activities may have yet to be completed.
 An additional limited scope EDV may be performed if detailed design work for a significant system was not complete at the time of the initial EDV (such as would be the case if the I&C system design was incomplete).
 The NRC staff will perform additional inspections to follow up on identified problems and to verify corrective actions.
 The NRC staff will perform a sufficient number of follow-up inspections after the initial EDV inspection has been performed for the defined scope of review to confirm that the design authority has adequately closed any inspection team’s initial findings.